knpuniversity/ansible/knpu/ansistrano/ansistrano-deploy.md

 ```

 Woh!
 There's almost nothing here: just a `REVISION` file that Ansistrano created
-an an `ansible/` directory... which is a mirror of our local `ansible/` directory.
+and an `ansible/` directory... which is a copy of our local `ansible/` directory.

 This looks weird... but it makes sense!
-By default, Ansistrano uses `rsync` to deploy
+Right now, Ansistrano is using `rsync` to
-the directory where the playbook lives... so, `ansible/`.
-This is not really what
+deploy *only* the directory where the playbook lives... so, `ansible/`.
+This is not
-we want.
+what we want.
 So next, let's change our deployment strategy to `git` so that Ansistrano
 pulls down our *entire* repository.